Dr Steve Connelly

 I currently teach on the following modules:

-I supervise a group of PhD students who share overlapping interests and welcome applications for PhD study from people interested in joining this exciting and innovative group.
+I supervise a group of PhD students who share overlapping interests, principally in the complexity of (environmental) governance, and welcome applications for PhD study from people interested in joining this exciting and innovative group.
+I have a particular interest in research concerned with the broad Middle East/North Africa region.

 I currently provide primary supervision to the following students: